Bakers Percentages or Arbitrary Percentages

 To contrast this, the other method referred to above as the American method, treats the preferment and sourdough as purely an “ingredient”.

-This may seem like trivial semantics but it’s fundamentally different in approach.
+This may seem like trivial semantics but it’s a fundamentally different approach.

 So how does it make a difference?
 To answer that let’s look at a typical formula so I can show the difference.

 On first viewing, it’s immediately clear that the flour weight in the final dough isn’t 100% at all.
-In fact even the other ingredients are misleading percentages in the strictest sense since although they are based on the flour of the final dough, it misleadingly gives the designation 100%, They are not based on the total flour weight.
+In fact even the other ingredients have misleading percentages in the strictest sense since, although they are based on the flour of the final dough, it misleadingly gives the designation 100%.
+They are not based on the total flour weight.
 They are based only on the single largest portion of flour.
-That’s a completely different matter!
+Which is a completely different matter!

 If we analyse this formula we realise that although the formula for the sourdough ingredient is present, it’s somewhat detached.
 How do I mean that?
 By that I mean the sourdough is a percentage of the largest portion of flour, not the total flour and it’s expressed as a “wet ingredient” so it’s effectively adding flour and water in the form of a dough but not accounted for in the total flour weight.
 This is not entirely consistent or transparent.